hamzehkhazaei/ECE422-Proj2-StartKit/README.md

 Also this repository contains a base implementation of an HTTP client program that may be customized or extended according to your needs.

-Initial steps to accomplish your project:
+Initial steps for accomplishing your project:

 1. Create 3 VMs on Cybera cloud with the following specefications: